BrianZenhom/BrianZenhom/README.md

 Building my version of user-friendly front and backend services, committed to improving my skills through continuous learning.
 Been a graphic designer for 10+ years, dove deep into web developing for the past year.

 ---
+### What i'm up to

+I'm currently looking to be hired
+I'm currently developing freelance projects
+Owner CEO of VividEncode
+Creating custom services for clients since 2009

+---